ANIRUDH-333/Logistic-Regression/README.md

 $y_{i}$ is the true label for the $i$-th training example \
 $\hat{y}_{i}$ is the predicted probability for the $i$-th training example

 The first term in the cost function measures the error when the true label is 1, and the second term measures the error when the true label is 0.
-When the predicted probability $\hat{y}_{i}$ is close to the true label $y_{i}$, the cost function will be small.
+When the predicted probability $\hat{y_i}$  is close to the true label $y_i$, the cost function will be small.
 However, when the predicted probability is far from the true label, the cost function will be large.

 The goal of logistic regression is to find the set of coefficients $\boldsymbol{b}$ that minimize the cost function $J(\boldsymbol{b})$.
 We do this using optimization techniques such as gradient descent which was explained in Linear Regression.